wja4eslawa/CCM/README.md

 ## Files and How to use
 This project contains:
 - a folder with schematics of the architectures considered.
 All figures were made for this project and do not apper in the papers
 - a single python file that contains both the programed expressions as well as interface.
 It requres tkinter and numpy to run
-- a executable file for windows that you can run without instalation

-**Note** for both .py and .exe a folder with pictures next to the file is required.

 With any questions regarding the analytical calculations you can contact me on [ResearchGate](https://www.researchgate.net/profile/Khristine-Haydukivska)